 - have ongoing medical supervision and orders from a physician

 - require periodic visits from at least one of four primary services

 Patients need no prior hospitalization to qualify for home health care.

-The frequency of visits and duration of your care are determined by your physician and the professional Home Health staff based on short and long-term patient goals.
+The frequency of visits and duration of your care is determined by your physician and the professional Home Health staff based on short and long-term patient goals.

 If home health care is not indicated, your physician is consulted, and he or she may refer you to another community agency or service.

 Telemonitoring Program is when equipment is set up in the privacy and comfort of their home to monitor daily vital signs by a Registered Nurse.
 This program is ideal for clients with chronic illness, unstable conditions, and congestive heart failure.

 Medication Monitoring and Personal Medication Dispenser (PMD) is when one of our Registered Nurses can come to their home to review and organize medications and develop a medication management plan to fit your needs.
 We can also set up an in-home PMD machine that dispenses medication automatically at the right time and right dosage to reduce the risk of missed or double doses.

 For more information on these programs call 908-788-6138.

 Hunterdon Healthcare offers an array of educational events, including childbirth, healthy living and fitness classes.LEARN MORE